 How long is a court reporting program?

-Typically, court reporting schools are 2 – or 3-year programs, but at times it can take as long as 3 to 5 years to complete the course, and is highly dependent on the amount of effort put into developing the skill set to become a reporter.
-Check out the list of certified schools and programs on file with the National Court Reporters Association (NCRA) to find the right fit for you!
+Typically, court reporting schools are 2- or 3-year programs, but it can take up to 3 to 5 years to complete the court reporter training coursework.
+It is highly dependent on the amount of effort put into developing the skill set to become a reporter.

 What personality traits and/or interests do court reporters typically possess?